zainnadeem/objc-BlackJack-ios-0616/README.md

 ##### A. Reuse `FISCard` and `FISCardDeck` from OOP-Cards-Model

 This lab reuses the `FISCard` and `FISCardDeck` classes created in the OOP-Cards-Model lab.
 Find a way to bring your code for those classes into your `BlackJack` project.
-While you can feasibly copy & paste your code between projects using the clipboard, think about how you could use the `pwd` ("print working director"), `cp` ("copy"), and `mv` ("move") bash commands to duplicate the `FISCard.h`, `FISCard.m`, `FISCardDeck.h`, and `FISCardDeck.m` files right in the terminal.
+While you can feasibly copy & paste your code between projects using the clipboard, think about how you could use the `pwd` ("print working directory"), `cp` ("copy"), and `mv` ("move") bash commands to duplicate the `FISCard.h`, `FISCard.m`, `FISCardDeck.h`, and `FISCardDeck.m` files right in the terminal.
 The exact command will vary based upon the relative path between your lab folders on your own machine, so we can't give you exact directions for how to do this.
 Their most appropriate destination within this lab is the `objc-blackjack/BlackJack` directory (which should also contain the `FISAppDelegate` class files).
 If you use bash to copy the files, you'll need to add them to your Xcode project once they're in the correct directory by selecting File --> Add Files to "BlackJack" from the taskbar.
 Verify that the file paths point into the Blackjack repository and not the OOP-Cards-Model repository.

 **Note:** *If using the terminal intimidates you, simply create the* `FISCard` *and* `FISCardDeck` *class files in Xcode as normal and use the clipboard to copy & paste your code.*